SkynetLabs/skynet-js/README.md

 A Javascript module made to simplify communication with Sia Skynet portals from the browser.

+## Documentation

+For documentation complete with examples, please see [the Skynet SDK docs](https://siasky.net/docs/?javascript--browser#introduction).

+We also have an [example tutorial about creating your first web app on Skynet](https://blog.sia.tech/creating-your-first-web-app-on-skynet-ec6f4fff405f)

 ## How use skynet-js in your project?

 If you're thinking about "wait, how can I `import()` in the browser" then here is the answer:

 While skynet-js is built with Node.js, you can easily compile it to one minified javascript file what is compatible with browsers.

-Webpack will compile only the used functions (unused code will be removed automatically), so it is recommended to build your whole project in Node.js and compile it with webpack ([click here for detailed tutorial](https://github.com/NebulousLabs/skynet-workshop/tree/master/intro)):
+Webpack will compile only the used functions (unused code will be removed automatically), so it is recommended to build your whole project in Node.js and compile it with webpack ([click here for detailed tutorial](https://blog.sia.tech/creating-your-first-web-app-on-skynet-ec6f4fff405f)):

 `cd you_project`